White Bison Training Event Registration

 Join the Wellbriety Movement

-Substance use disorder rehabilitation for Native American people should be personalized to incorporate the culture, tradition, and values in addition to the evidence-based practices found in quality drug and alcohol treatment programs.
-To revitalize the traditional teachings of unity and oneness with the Earth within tribal communities, the Wellbriety Movement offers culturally-based education courses through their White Bison training event.
+Substance use disorder rehabilitation for Native American people should be personalized to incorporate the culture, tradition, and values.
+These programs incorporate native culture into the evidence-based practices found in quality drug and alcohol treatment programs.
+To revitalize the traditional teachings of unity and oneness with the Earth within tribal communities, the Wellbriety Movement was formed.
+Wellbriety offers culturally-based education courses within each White Bison training event.

-Register to Join the White Bison Training Event
+Register to Join a White Bison Training Event

 By registering and paying for this White Bison training event, facilitators learn the necessary information to implement Wellbriety’s Mending Broken Hearts video-based curriculum in their communities.
 Facilitators gain the confidence to develop the tribal community’s capacity to heal from unresolved grief and loss created by the legacy of Historical and Intergenerational Trauma.